Currying #

 Usage #

 Currying is central to most functional programming languages.
-For instance, all methods in Haskell are in curried form.
+For instance, functions in Haskell are traditionally written in curried form.

 Code factorization #